 Validation verifies that the product complies with the Federal Data Processing Standard (FDPS) requirements and is safe and secure.
 This indicates that the product satisfies all of the FIPS 140-2 standard requirements for security measures.

 Trust is also a factor, in addition to security.
-Customers may trust a product or service that has been validated because it demonstrates to them that it fulfills a specific standard of security.
+Customers may trust a product or service that has been validated because it demonstrates that it fulfills a specific standard of security.

 The most popular security standard for goods and services that deal with private data is FIPS 140-2.
-Given its lengthy history (it was founded in 2001) and continuing changes, this makes logical.
+Given its lengthy history (founded in 2001) and continuing changes, this makes logical.

 A FIPS 140-2 certification is crucial if your product or service handles sensitive data.
 Customers are assured that the product or service complies with the highest security standards and can trust that their data is safe.